 E-marketplaces offer a more convenient shopping experience to discover, compare, and purchase products from an array from brands on a single platform.
 They provide shoppers with a wide variety of products compared to a single website, and help consumers find the most reasonable price for the best-quality product they are looking for.

 Given the quantity of sellers operating on marketplaces, prices are often lower than in-store or standalone e-commerce websites, as sellers are often competing on price to win the conversion.
+You can improve your organic sales by using an AI-based pricing technology that responds to market conditions and competition levels to optimize your product prices in real time according to your business objectives.
 In addition, e-marketplaces collect troves of feedback from customers, such as product reviews, which allows them to curate an assortment that will best appeal to shoppers’ needs.

 For sellers and brands, e-marketplaces offer numerous benefits to their business:

 - Reach: Smaller sellers or vendors who might not have the resources to establish their own e-commerce website can align themselves with an established e-marketplace to gain visibility and scale their reach through expanded fulfillment options.
 This can include overseas expansion, given opportunities to sell on international e-marketplaces.

 - Revenue: An e-marketplace serves as an additional sales channel to market and sell products, providing a level of increased revenue to sellers and brands.

 - Customer acquisition: Operating on an established e-marketplace puts your brand and products in front of a vast audience of shoppers who already frequent the platform to make purchases.

 - Rapid delivery: For brands and sellers who do not have their own fulfillment and warehouse capabilities, they can leverage an e-marketplace’s fulfillment services to store, pack, and ship their products, often with rapid delivery options that entice consumer purchases and loyalty.